National Hockey League rules: Match penalties

-Although very uncommon, a match penalty can occur at any time; this type of penalty involves a player trying to deliberately injure, or has deliberately injured, an opposing player using any infraction.
-Such player receiving the match penalty (which, like major penalties, has a length of five minutes and must be served to full completion regardless of the number of goals scored by the power play team) is then immediately ejected from the game.
-Should a goaltender, at any time, receive a match penalty, it is pulled from the game and a backup is then put in.
+Although very uncommon, a match penalty can be assessed when a player has made a deliberate effort (successful or not) to injure an opposing player.
+A player who receives a match penalty is ejected for the balance of the game.
+Additionally, the team plays shorthanded for five minutes, regardless of the number of goals scored.
+Should a goaltender receive a match penalty, a backup goaltender is allowed into the game.

 Misconduct penalties

 There are also misconduct penalties which are reserved for infractions such as continued disputing of a call with an official.

 A normal misconduct penalty results in the player being kept off the ice for 10 minutes; that player, even after the 10 minutes have expired, must remain in the penalty box until the next stoppage of play.
-Game misconduct penalties share the same effect as a match penalty; a player that receives a game misconduct is then immediately ejected from the game, however a substitute is permitted to replace that removed player.
-Should a goaltender, at any time, receive a game misconduct, it is pulled from the game and a backup is then put in.
+Game misconduct penalties share the same effect as a match penalty; a player that receives a game misconduct is then immediately removed from the ice for the balance of the game.
+In both instances, a team will be required to replace that removed player with a substitute.
+If a goaltender, at any time, receive a normal misconduct, that goaltender stays in the game, and a designated skater will have to serve the misconduct penalty on the goaltender's behalf.
+Should a goaltender, however, receive a game misconduct, it is pulled from the game, and a backup is then put in.

 A player receiving a misconduct penalty does not cause his team to play short-handed unless he also receives a minor or major penalty in addition to the misconduct penalty.